CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 from any modern web-browser.

-After entering your username and passworod, you need to  **verify your identity** with a second verification step , also called Multi factor Authentication, MFA.
+After entering your username and passworod, you need to  **verify your identity** with a second verification step (or Multi factor Authentication, MFA).
 Enter the verification **code** provided via mobile application and press on *Continue*.

 !!!
 Note
-    Please press the *Continue* button **using your mouse**.
+    Please click on the *Continue* button.
 Due to a techincal problem, pressing Enter on your keybord will re-directed to a stall request error page.

 For specific guidance regarding the activation of the second verification step on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).

 [![Authentication](images/desktop/desktop_login-mfa1.png)](images/desktop/desktop_login-mfa1.png)